return42/handsOn/docs/slides/git/index.rst

       .. rv_code::

          $ git checkout master
-         Switched to branch "master"
+         Zu Branch 'master' gewechselt

       Änderungen an der README.txt vornehmen ..

       .. rv_code::

-         We created a 'hello-world' branch where
-         one of our provider implements an
-         amazing 'hello world' program.
+         We created a 'hello-world' branch where one of our provider implements an amazing 'hello world' program.

       und einchecken